vmware/vks-validated-solutions/VKS-Migrations/VKS-to-VKS/README.md

 - Requires administrative access to the Supervisor cluster
 - Requires patching Kubernetes resources
+- Supportability concerns

 ---

 # Cross-vCenter Migration

-Once the VKS objects have been removed, the FCD becomes independent of the VKS cluster and may be migrated to another vCenter.
+Once the VKS objects have been removed, the FCD becomes *independent* of the VKS cluster and may be migrated to another vCenter.

-The demonstrated workflow is:
+The workflow is:

-1. Create a Supervisor VolumeSnapshot (or use the Retain method).
+1. Create a Supervisor VolumeSnapshot (or set Retain on the Supervisor PV)
-2. Delete the VKS PVC/PV.
+2. Delete the VKS PVC/PV
-3. Attach the FCD to a helper VM.
+3. Attach the FCD to a helper VM
-4. Perform a cross-vCenter Storage vMotion.
+4. Perform a cross-vCenter Storage vMotion
-5. Register the migrated FCD with `CnsRegisterVolume`.
+5. Register the migrated FCD with `CnsRegisterVolume`
-6. Recreate the Supervisor PVC/PV.
+6. Recreate the Supervisor PVC/PV
-7. Create a new VKS PV/PVC referencing the new Supervisor PVC.
+7. Create a new VKS PV/PVC referencing the new Supervisor PVC

 ```text
 Source vCenter